kshim99/SHOP-ds-challenge/README.md

 387.7428
 ```
-> A better way to evaluate AOV is to find the average of 1 shoe value per order.
+> A better way to evaluate AOV is to find the average of the price of 1 pair of shoes per order which reflects the average order value per final customer.
 The value of this metrics is: 387.7428

 ## Question 2